Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 // actual memories from building memnos

-Chose ArcadeDB over Neo4j+Qdrant.
-Multi-model support eliminates two separate services and gives embedded vector search without running a second database.
+Chose PostgreSQL + pgvector over Neo4j + Qdrant.
+One engine eliminates two services and gives vector + full-text search without a second database.

-E2E stack stuck at "Created" — ArcadeDB container never became healthy.
+E2E stack stuck at "Created" — Postgres container never became healthy.
 Root cause: ~ in .env file not expanded by docker-compose.
 Fixed by injecting MEMNOS_DATA_DIR as shell env var.

 CONSTRAINT: Source directories are READ-ONLY.
 All memory and learnings go to vaults only.
 Never write markdown in source repos.